ResearchComputing/Documentation/docs/programming/MPI-C.md

 > integer variable.

 *MPI_Comm_rank():*
-> This function returns the process id of the processor that called the
+> This function returns the process ID of the processor that called the
 > function.
 The function takes in the MPI environment, and the memory address of an
 > integer variable.

 *MPI_Finalize():*
 > This function cleans up the MPI environment and ends MPI communications.

-These four directives should be enough to get our parallel 'hello world' running.
+These four directives should be enough to get our parallel 'Hello World' program running.
 We will begin by creating two variables, `process_Rank`, and `size_Of_Cluster`, to store an identifier for each of the parallel processes and the number of processes running in the cluster, respectively.
 We will also implement the `MPI_Init` function